 In the context of the world crisis caused by Covid-19, the aim of Biophytis is to bring in the shortest time a medical treatment that will help to prevent further respiratory deterioration in individuals who present with severe respiratory manifestations of COVID-19.
 Biophytis is bringing its expertise in ageing science to a patient population particularly susceptible to such deterioration, as old age and frailty are important risk factors.

-Our objective is to get a fast-tracked conditional approval, based on a phase 2/3 study that will recruit several hundred participants worldwide.
+Our objective is to apply for a fast-tracked conditional approval, based on a phase 2/3 study that will recruit several hundred participants worldwide.

 The study is titled: Testing the efficacy and safety of BIO101, for the prevention if respiratory deterioration, in patients with SARS-CoV-2 pneumonia (COVA study) and is designed as a phase 2/3, randomized, double-blind, placebo-controlled, adaptive and seamless study, with 2 parts:

-Multiple secondary criteria, including Sarconeos (BIO101)’s safety and tolerability, improvements in COVID-19 patients’ respiratory function, and effects on biomarkers associated with the Renin-Angiotensin System (RAS), target of Sarconeos (BIO101), will also be evaluated.
+The primary endpoint is all cause mortality or signs of respiratory failure, secondary and exploratory endpoints will include, safety and tolerability, improvements in COVID-19 patients’ respiratory function, and effects on biomarkers associated with the Renin-Angiotensin System (RAS), target of Sarconeos (BIO101), will also be evaluated.